Dartmouth workshop: Background

 He noted, "we will concentrate on a problem of devising a way of programming a calculator to form concepts and to form generalizations.
 This of course is subject to change when the group gets together."

 The actual participants came at different times, mostly for much shorter times.
 Trenchard More replaced Rochester for three weeks and MacKay and Holland did not attend—but the project was set to begin.

 Around June 18, 1956, the earliest participants (perhaps only Ray Solomonoff, maybe with Tom Etter) arrived at the Dartmouth campus in Hanover, N.H., to join John McCarthy who already had an apartment there.
-Ray and Marvin stayed at Professors' apartments, but most would stay at the Hanover Inn.
+Solomonoff and Minsky stayed at Professors' apartments, but most would stay at the Hanover Inn.

 Dates

 The Dartmouth Workshop is said to have run for six weeks in the summer of 1956.
 Ray Solomonoff's notes written during the Workshop, however, say it ran for roughly eight weeks, from about June 18 to August 17.
 Solomonoff's Dartmouth notes start on June 22; June 28 mentions Minsky, June 30 mentions Hanover, N.H., July 1 mentions Tom Etter.
-On August 17, Ray gave a final talk.
+On August 17, Solomonoff gave a final talk.

 Participants

 Initially, McCarthy lost his list of attendees.
-Instead, after the workshop, McCarthy sent Ray a preliminary list of participants and visitors plus those interested in the subject.
+Instead, after the workshop, McCarthy sent Solomonoff a preliminary list of participants and visitors plus those interested in the subject.
 There were 47 people listed.

 Solomonoff, however, made a complete list in his notes of the summer project: